aurule/npc/README.md

 * `--debug`: Forces NPC to show every error that occurs, even when those errors are harmless.
 Useful for figuring out settings problems.
 * `--batch`: By default, NPC will open whatever files are relevant to the subcommand.
 The `--batch` switch prevents that from happening.

+Commands which open a file will attempt to use the default program for that file type as set in your OS.
+To force a particular editor, set the `"editor"` value in your settings.

 ## Set Up Directories

 The `init` command creates the basic directories that NPC expects to find.
 Every directory under the `paths` key in the settings file is created, along with the special `.npc` directory.